Architectural Engineering (AEEN)

 AEEN 4279 Senior Design Project I 2 SCH (1-3)

-Applications of engineering concepts covered in the upper division courses to architectural engineering problems including design of building structural and services systems, with an emphasis on teamwork.
+Applications of engineering concepts covered in the upper division courses to architectural engineering problems including design of building structural and services systems, with emphasis on teamwork.
 Introduction to practical aspects of construction and professional ethics.
-Prerequisites: AEEN 3304 or AEEN 4316, and enrollment in or successful completion of AEEN 4320.
+Prerequisites: AEEN 3304 or AEEN 4316, AEEN 3316, and credit or enrollment in AEEN 4320.

 AEEN 4289 Senior Design Project II (WI) 2 SCH (1-3)